Yarn Weight Guide {+ Conversion Chart}

 Yarn Weight Conversion Chart

-In this post, you will learn everything you need to know about yarn weights, including all of the different standards and names.
+In this post, you will learn everything you need to know about yarn weights, including the different standards and names.

-As with both knitting and crochet abbreviations and terms, there are many different naming systems and definitions.
+As with knitting and crochet abbreviations and terms, there are many different naming systems and definitions.

-It can also depend on the country you are in too, like the UK, the US, Australia, and other places have differing terms for some yarns and of course for knitting needle and crochet hook sizes.
+It can also depend on the country you are in; the UK, the US, Australia, and other places have differing terms for some yarns and knitting needle and crochet hook sizes.

 Yarn Weight Conversion Chart